openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

-   If you don't see the **Google Earth Engine Asset** option, you need to connect your Google account to SEPAL by selecting your username in the lower-right.
+   If you don't see the **Google Earth Engine Asset** option, you need to connect your Google account to SEPAL by selecting your username in the lower right.

 .. figure:: ../_images/workflows/area_estimation/retrieval_mosaic.png
-   :alt: The retrieval screen for mosaics.
+   :alt: The retrieval screen for mosaics
    :width: 450
    :align: center